ben-hunter-hansen/axiom/README.md

 This is a brand new pet project, only a few days old.

-So far, we are able to:
+What is included so far:

 * Define routes, controllers, handlers
-* Render views
+* Actions: View, JSON
-* Render JSON
+* Mapped resource directory

 ### Example
 - - -